drsparklegasm/mgs1-scripts/README.md

 ## Goals

-1. Be able to extract all instructions and dialogue
+1. Be able to extract all instructions and dialogue >> DONE
-2. Have a readable format by another tool to adjust the dialogue and replace
+2. Have a readable format by another tool to adjust the dialogue and replace >> Exported to json >> DONE
-3. Be able to recreate a 1:1 copy of the RADIO.DAT file when created from the tool
+3. Be able to recreate a 1:1 copy of the RADIO.DAT file when created from the tool >> IN PROGRESS
 4. Be able to create a new RADIO.DAT file with translations, offsets agnostic!
 5. Insert offsets into stage.dir for seamless integration, regardless of subtitle length